davidtucker/core/README.md

 ### Motivation

-My main motivation is Preact then the fact that I am fascinated about compilers (Babel, PostCSS), the love to Angular, Typescript, Reactive-Programming(RxJS) and of course to challenge myself.
+My main motivation for Pregular is [Preact](https://preactjs.com/) and the fact that I am fascinated about compilers (Babel, PostCSS), the love to Angular, Typescript, Reactive-Programming(RxJS) and of course to challenge myself.
 It is amazing that [Jason Miller](https://twitter.com/_developit) has developed against the interfaces of React and created an **extremely slim** version of React.
 Exactly the same I intend to do with Pregular.

 >Pregular should be fast and extremely slim in terms of file size!